EuroLinux/eurolinux-open-docs/docs/jumpstarts/wsl.md

 ## About EuroLinux on WSL

-EuroLinux provides EuroLinux version 9 for WSL.
+EuroLinux company provides EuroLinux version 9 for WSL.
 The system is based on Red Hat Enterprise Linux 9 and is compatible with it.
 We used our base container image.
 The official repository is located [https://github.com/EuroLinux/wsl](https://github.com/EuroLinux/wsl) it also contains the build scripts and latest documentation/releases.